Mathematics for CC

 I use it for so many years, I know what its name is now finally.
 This is the original I am trying to find always.

-• The difference between Induction and Well Ordering Induction proofs are clearer because they resemble recursive procedures that reduce handling an input of size n+1 to handling one of size n.
-On the other hand, Well Ordering proofs sometimes seem more natural, and also come out slightly shorter.
+Induction proofs are clearer because they resemble recursive procedures that reduce handling an input of size n+1 to handling one of size n.
+On the other hand, Well Ordering proofs sometimes seem more natural, and also come out slightly shorter. -

 3.5 Structural Induction